imzbf/md-editor-v3/public/demo-en-US.md

 1. The image zoom-in view feature is ineffective; implementation needs to be done manually!!!
 2. Do not use CDN to reference dependency libraries by default; refer to [[Import All Library]](https://imzbf.github.io/md-editor-v3/en-US/demo#%F0%9F%99%8D%F0%9F%8F%BB%E2%80%8D%E2%99%82%EF%B8%8F%20Import%20All%20Library)!!!
-3. Only font-class type icons can be used; the default symbol type is ineffective!!!

 ## 🥂 Api Usage